shadowboxingskills/ppchain/README.rst

 Following the 3 main steps of the Bayesian data analysis process, as defined in [1]_, as a reference, PP Chain assists you in:

 1. Setting up a full probability model—a joint probability distribution for all observable and unobservable quantities in a problem.

-PP chain searches for domain knowledge about your underlying problem and builds a model that is consistent with both this background knowledge and the collected data.
+PP chain searches for domain knowledge about your underlying problem and helps building a model that is consistent with both this background knowledge and the collected data.

 2. Conditioning on observed data: calculating and interpreting the appropriate posterior distribution—the conditional probability distribution of the unobserved quantities of ultimate interest, given the observed data.